dilan-pauli/dilan-pauli/README.md

 ⚐ Based in Saskatoon, SK, Canada

-ϟ Currently working for Lifeworks
+ϟ Currently working for Telus Health